forfudan/MojoMiji/src/docs/functions.md

 ### keyword `mut`

-The keyword `read` allows you to pass a mutable reference of the value into the function.
+The keyword `mut` allows you to pass a mutable reference of the value into the function.
 The function can then modify the value at its original address.
-It is similar to the Rust `fn foo(a: &mut i32)`, but keep in mind that the reference in Mojo is more like an alias than a safe pointer, which means a de-referencing is not needed.
+It is similar to the Rust `fn foo(a: &mut i8)`, but keep in mind that the reference in Mojo is more like an alias than a safe pointer, which means a de-referencing is not needed.
 See the following example:

 ```mojo
 from memory import Pointer